poseidonphp/Laravel-Env-Sync/README.md

 It reads the .env.example file and makes suggestions to fill your .env accordingly.

+This package is an updated version of the one formerly maintained by jtant/laravel-env-sync which has been abandoned.
+It is designed to work with Laravel v8+.

 ## Installation via Composer

 Start by requiring the package with composer